-As of: September 2021
+As of: January 2022

-Energy demand in the Middle East and North Africa (MENA) region is projected to increase by 50% by 2040 as a result of climate change, rapidly growing populations, urbanisation, and higher living standards.
+Energy demand in the Middle East and North Africa (MENA) region is projected to increase by 50 percent by 2040 as a result of climate change, rapidly growing populations, urbanisation, and higher living standards.
 Cooling represents a large portion of energy consumption and appliances are often inefficient and rely on refrigerants with a high global warming potential.
 To tackle these problems and mitigate climate change, the Cool Up program promotes accelerated technological change and early implementation of the Kigali Amendment to the Montreal Protocol and Paris Agreement in Egypt, Jordan, Lebanon, and Turkey.
 The Cool Up approach is based on four pillars: reducing cooling demand, phasing-down hydrofluorocarbons, replacing and recycling inefficient equipment and refrigerants, and training and awareness raising.
 The program aims to create catalytic change in the refrigeration and air conditioning sector and ultimately upscale the deployment of sustainable cooling technologies in the market.

 State of implementation/results